Women in journalism: The Netherlands

-Henriette Holst-Hendrix, the first woman journalist of Holland, was known both in the U.S. and abroad for her lectures on Dutch and Japanese customs.
-Soon after completing college in Holland, Holst at the age of 21 entered the newspaper field in 1898, at a time when journalism was still considered "a man's job".
-She became an art, literary and dramatic critic for the chief Amsterdam papers, and came into close contact with most of the artists of her own country and many foreign artists traveling through Holland, working first for De Telegraf newspaper in The Hague, which was one of the leading papers in Amsterdam.
+Henriette Holst-Hendrix, the first woman journalist in Holland, was known both in the U.S. and abroad for her lectures on Dutch and Japanese customs.
+Soon after completing college, Holst at the age of 21 entered the newspaper field in 1898, at a time when journalism was still considered "a man's job."
+Working first for De Telegraaf, she became an art, literary and dramatic critic for the chief Amsterdam papers, coming into close contact with most of the artists of her own country and many foreign artists traveling through Holland.

-In 1907, she married Willem Holst, an expert in Oriental Art, and went to live in Japan.
-During her seventeen years there, she contributed articles to newspapers in Amsterdam, Surabaya, Java, London and New York.
-Many of her reviews have appeared in The New York Times and The Saturday Review of Literature.
-Henriette Holst was a contributor to The New York Times and the Saturday Review of Literature.
-While in Japan, she published "Study on the life of Japanese Woman" in the Dutch language.
-Mrs. Holst began to lecture in Yokohama, Japan when the Alliance Francaise asked her to relate her interviews with the famous Sarah Bernhardt.
+In 1907, she married Willem Holst, an expert in Oriental art, and went to live in Japan.
+During her seventeen years there, she contributed articles to newspapers in Amsterdam; Surabaya, Java; London; and New York.
+Many of her reviews appeared in The New York Times and The Saturday Review of Literature.
+While in Japan, she published "Study of the life of Japanese Women" in Dutch.
+Mrs. Holst began to lecture in Yokohama, Japan, when the Alliance française asked her to relate her interviews with the actress Sarah Bernhardt.

-In 1923, the Great Kanto Earthquake hit and destroyed everything.
+In 1923, the Great Kantō Earthquake struck and destroyed everything.
 Only themselves surviving, they came back to Holland where her children continued to study, and the following year moved to New York.
-Henriette spoke several times at the Great Neck Town Hall under the auspices of different societies – the League for Political Education and the Netherland-American Foundation among them.
-After one of her lectures the Netherlands Legation appointed her to represent Holland at a world conference in Washington, DC.
+Henriette spoke several times at the Great Neck Town Hall under the auspices of different societies – the League for Political Education and the Netherland-America Foundation among them.
+After one of her lectures the Netherlands Legation appointed her to represent Holland at a world conference in Washington, D.C.

 Mrs. Holst was managed by William B. Feakins Inc. located at Times Building, New York.
-She was President of the New York Branch of the Netherlands Abroad Society.
+She was president of the New York branch of the Netherlands Abroad Society.
 She appeared before many women's clubs and gave talks at schools, clubs and summer camps.
 In Great Neck she was active in the Great Neck Players.
-She died from cancer on August 22, 1933 at the age of 56.
+She died of cancer on August 22, 1933, at age 56.